ustaxcourt/ef-cms/README.md

 # Electronic Filing / Case Management System

 An as-yet-unnamed project by the [U.S. Tax Court](https://ustaxcourt.gov/), creating an open-source EF-CMS, which began in October 2018.
-Work is not yet in production, so `master` does not deploy.
+It is not yet in production use.
 For background, see [the RFQ to procure agile software development services](https://github.com/ustaxcourt/case-management-rfq).

 #### develop